Peace Like a River: Synopsis

 Life for the Lands quickly deteriorates; Davy goes to jail, and Jeremiah is fired from his job.
 For the trial, the Lands stay with their lawyer, Mr. DeCuellar, as well as his wife.
 At the trial, Reuben testifies and realizes that, partly due to his own faults during his testimony, Davy is not going to win.
-Because of this, Swede and Reuben later concoct a plan to break Davy out of jail, but, when waiting, they fall asleep, and when they wake, the siblings find out that Davy has already escaped on his own.
+Because of this, Swede and Reuben later concoct a plan to break Davy out of jail, but they fall asleep while waiting, and when they wake, the siblings find out that Davy has already escaped on his own.

 The Lands wait to hear about Davy.
 (He had first stolen a horse before hitchhiking his way to August's, then borrowing a car and leaving for some unknown destination.)
-Meanwhile, the police and a federal investigator named Andreeson press the Lands for information and encourage them to turn in Davy if he makes contact, but Jeremiah refuses to cooperate.
+Meanwhile, the police and a federal investigator named Andreeson press the Lands for information and encourage them to turn Davy in if he makes contact, but Jeremiah refuses to cooperate.
 Furthermore, Jeremiah, based entirely on faith that he will find his son, decides to leave the house in Roofing and pursue Davy in a new Airstream trailer that he inherited from the now dead Lurvy.

 Jeremiah, Reuben, and Swede pack up all of their things and head West for August's house.
 They learn that Andreeson has been by and he is likely following them, but still no one knows where Davy is headed.
 While they are resting in a small town in North Dakota, Andreeson approaches them from his nearby car, but Jeremiah rebukes everything the "fed" has to say.
-And while this was being done, Swede secretly sabotages Andreeson's car, meaning that the Lands can now escape.
-Subsequently, they all travel for hours without stopping at a gas station because Andreeson had placed police officers all along their route to look for them.
-Miraculously, they do not run out of fuel, though, and they are never spotted, despite the distinct Airstream mobile home.
+Meanwhile, Swede secretly sabotages Andreeson's car, meaning that the Lands can now escape.
+Subsequently, the Lands travel for hours without stopping at a gas station because Andreeson had placed police officers all along their route to look for them.
+Miraculously, they do not run out of fuel, though, and they are never spotted, despite the distinctive Airstream trailer.

 Finally, they stop into a gas station in the Badlands.
 A woman named Roxanna Cawley runs it, and she invites them to stay in her home and wait out the incoming snowstorm.
 The Lands resume a somewhat normal life at Roxanna's: Jeremiah recovers from pneumonia that he had contracted back in Roofing and begins to court Roxanna.
 Even still, Andreeson appears from time to time, and eventually, Jeremiah gives in to the officer's requests for help looking for Davy, as it appears that Andreeson just wants to get Davy back.